Peanut butter is source of outbreak

-ConAgra Foods has recalled Peter Pan and Great Value peanut butter brands due to a salmonella outbreak in 39 states.
-Full story from the Associated Press
+The Associated Press reports that the recalled Peter Pan and Great Value peanut butter has been connected to the recent salmonella outbreak in 39 states.

 Lids of jars produced by ConAgra Foods with a product code beginning "2111" can be returned to the company for a refund, the company said.